WTWC-TV: Newscasts

-Compared with the market's other big three television stations, WTWC has never had much success operating a news department of its own.

 Holt-Robinson launched the first attempt at a local news service on WTWC, News 40, on October 13, 1986.
 Within six months of the newscast's launch, WTWC-TV's general manager resigned; the female news anchor was dismissed because owner Holt had wanted a male solo anchor and only used a two-anchor format on the general manager's advice.
-By the start of 1988, only one original news presenter remained at the station; the station attracted six percent of the Leon County audience compared to 11 percent for WTXL and 72 percent for WCTV.
+Emblematic of the station's woes at the time, the newscasts were pocked with technical snafus and drew criticism for questionable news judgment.
+Under the circumstances, it took until January 1988 for the newscasts to attract an audience large enough for A. C. Nielsen to generate a rating.
+By then, the station attracted six percent of the Leon County audience, which was dwarfed by WTXL's 11 percent and WCTV's 72 percent.
+Turnover was high; by the start of 1988, only one original anchor was still at the station.
 The news department was ultimately axed in March 1991.

 As soon as Guy Gannett announced its purchase of WTWC-TV, it declared its intention to add local newscasts.
-It hired away Mike Rucker, a longtime meteorologist at WCTV, from his position at the Florida Division of Emergency Management.
+It hired away Mike Rucker, a longtime meteorologist at WCTV, from his position at the Florida Division of Emergency Management to become channel 40's chief meteorologist.
 NBC News 40 launched March 13, 1997.
-Despite the effort and challenging WTXL for second place, the news department lost money throughout its existence, and Sinclair shuttered it at the end of November 2000.
+Gannett poured significant resources into the news department, investing in a modern set and weather equipment.
+While it waged a battle with WTXL for second place behind long-dominant WCTV, the news department lost money throughout its existence.
+WTWC axed its newscasts at the end of November 2000 after learning it faced severe budget cuts for 2001 under Sinclair.
+Station management felt the cutbacks would make a quality product impossible and decided to get out of local news altogether.

 While the NBC channel still does not offer any local news, the Fox subchannel does under arrangements that predate Sinclair operation.
-In 2003, WTLH had partnered with WCTV for the latter to produce a 10 p.m. local newscast, a partnership that soon expanded to include an hour-long morning newscast at 7 a.m.
+In 2003, WTLH had partnered with WCTV for the latter to produce a 10 p.m. local newscast, a partnership that later expanded to include an hour-long newscast at 7 a.m.

+Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WTWC-TV is broadcast from a tower near Metcalfe, Georgia, near the Florida state line.
+Its signal is multiplexed:

+Repeaters

+In addition to its main signal, WTWC-TV can be seen on two low-power Class A digital repeaters serving Valdosta, Georgia: